 Our Designated Safeguarding Leader (DSL) is Miss K Johnson (Head Teacher) and Mrs K O'Riordan (Head of Learning Support)

-Our Deputy Designated Safeguarding Leaders (DDSL) are Mrs S Finn (Deputy Head Teacher), Mr. Harrison, (Phase Leader) and Miss Connolly, (Phase Leader)
+Our Deputy Designated Safeguarding Leaders (DDSL) are Mrs S Finn (Deputy Head Teacher), Mr. Harrison, (Phase Leader) and Miss Connolly, (Phase Leader) and Mrs Carroll-Bastian (Behaviour and Pastoral Support Manager)

 The named governor responsible for safeguarding is Ms Emma Heggie.